-8 Ways Women’s Bodies Can Change After 40 and What to Do About It
+8 Ways Women’s Bodies Can Change After 40

 Despite some Silicon Valley entrepreneurs’ efforts to achieve immortality, aging still appears to be unavoidable.
 If you’re concerned about aging (and who isn’t), we’ve put together eight changes that usually occur to women in their 40’s.
 But don’t despair.
 There are ways you can remedy, alleviate, and even accommodate this change in life.